JonathanWilbur/asn1-d/README.md

 - [x] Enforce `0` padding bits for DER and CER-encoded `BIT STRING`
 - [x] Test a `BIT STRING` with only a first byte
 - [ ] Fix `REAL`
+  - [x] Remove encoding capabilities for anything but base-2.
   - [ ] Fix CER and DER base-2 `REAL` must encode the exponent on the fewest octets, and scale = 0.
   - [ ] Enforce exponent > 0 when using complicated exponent encoding.
 (X.690 8.5.6.4.d)
   - [ ] Enforce exponent encoding on the fewest possible octets?